Disseminating science

 Journals and preprint servers etc

 Some notes on publishing science.
-Publication connects reproducibility, scholarly discovery, intellectual property, peer-review, academic business models, and such.
+Publication connects: reproducibility, scholarly discovery, intellectual property, peer review, academic business models, and so on.

 1 Economics of publishing

-To some extent, the production of academic knowledge is a public goods problem.
-Because academic publishing is part of that production, it inherits those oddities.
+To some extent, the production of academic knowledge is a public-goods problem.
+Because academic publishing is part of that production, it inherits some of those oddities.

 We’d been talking about communities, cultures, economics, “public-making,” but it was the word ‘club’ and its associated concepts, both pejorative and positive, that crystallized everything.
 We were talking about the clubbishness of making knowledge — the term “Knowledge Clubs” emerged quickly — but also the benefits that such a club might gain in choosing to invest in wider sharing.